Flexible working: HR guide

 Employers must deal with requests in a reasonable manner.
 There is no specific statutory definition of what constitutes a reasonable manner – but Acas suggests in its Code of Practice and Guide how employers should handle requests.
 Acas recommends that employers should discuss the request for flexible working with the employee as soon as possible (preferably in a private place) and allow the employee to be accompanied by a work colleague for any discussion (and any appeal).
 Employers should consider the request carefully by looking at the benefits of the requested changes in working conditions for the employee and weighing these against any adverse business impact of implementing the changes.
 Employers should also inform the employee of the decision as soon as possible in writing and if the request is rejected allow an appeal.

-The process must be completed within three months (including any appeal decision), but when the new law comes into effect the time period will be reduced to two months.
+The process must be completed within two months (including any appeal decision).
 The parties may agree a longer period.

-An employer can only refuse a request for flexible working for one or more of these business reasons:
+An employer can only refuse a request for flexible working for one or more of these business grounds:

 Remedies under the statutory procedure